Packers in the Pro Football Hall of Fame

 1963 - Don Hutson

-Had no peers in his day as a receiver and essentially defined the split end position in pro football.
+Although he played in Curly Lambeau's Notre Dame Box offensive system and mostly lined up tight to the tackle, he had no peers in his day as a receiver.
 Held 19 NFL records when he retired.
-Led NFL in pass receptions eight times and led it in scoring five times.
-Winner of Joe F. Carr Trophy, the NFL's official MVP award, in 1941 and '42.
-Named to Official NFL All-Pro team in 1936 and from 1938-42.
+Led the NFL in pass receptions eight times and led it in scoring five times.
+Winner of the Joe F. Carr Trophy, the NFL's official MVP award, in 1941 and '42.
+Named to the Official NFL All-Pro team in 1936 and from 1938-42.
 Named on the first six Associated Press All-Pro teams from 1940-45.
-Chosen on NFL's 75th Anniversary All-Time Team and All-Two-Way Team in 1994 and was the split end on the 50th Anniversary Team in 1969.
+Chosen to the NFL's 75th Anniversary All-Time Team and All-Two-Way Team in 1994 and was the split end on the 50th Anniversary Team in 1969.
 Also intercepted 30 passes as a defensive back the last six years of his career and shared placekicking duties from 1940-45.
 Once scored a league-record 29 points in a quarter.
 Named to three Pro Bowls.
 Born Jan.
 31, 1913, in Pine Bluff, Ark.
-Died June 26, 1997, at age of 84.
+Died June 26, 1997, at age 84.

 1963 - Johnny (Blood) McNally